 And lastly, cheese.

 Most mix in parmesan cheese to the filling directly and while I like that approach when making meatballs, I prefer a nice melted cheese topping in this situation.
 I used a goat’s milk cheddar on top of these bison stuffed peppers.
+These Philly cheesesteak stuffed peppers offer a nice piece of melted provolone which is also delicious.

 SHORTCUTS AND SUBSTITUTIONS FOR MAKING BISON STUFFED PEPPERS